PSA 64th Annual International Conference

 Panel and Paper Proposals

-We invite paper and panel proposals on any topics related to the conference theme, as well as on other topics spanning the entire range of political studies.
+We invited paper and panel proposals on any topics related to the conference theme, as well as on other topics spanning the entire range of political studies.

 Full papers are expected to uploaded by 1 March 2014.

-Please note, tickets for the conference and dinner will go on sale in December.
+You are now able to book your place at the conference.
 The prices remain the same as the 2013 conference, and are as follows:

 Member = £199